mjboxboat/katacoda-testing/kubernetes-basic/module-2/step3.md

 - To vote, click this link: https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/
 - To view results, click this link: https://[[HOST_SUBDOMAIN]]-31001-[[KATACODA_HOST]].environments.katacoda.com/

-That concludes the Intro To Kubernetes lab.
+That concludes the Module 2 - Intro To Kubernetes lab.
 Please reach out to use at BoxBoat if you have any questions of if you are interested in training for your organization. https://boxboat.com/company/contact-us/